 If parties wish to bilaterally trade gas, this can only occur on the periphery of the DWGM, such as at Longford.
-Market participants must still participate in the DWGM each day and be scheduled on that basis.
+To gain access to the DTS, market participants must still participate in the DWGM each day and be scheduled on that basis.
 Participants cannot manage their risk by entering into a physical position within the DWGM itself.

-2.2.2 Trading under the Southern Hub
+2.2.2 Trading under the target model